Governor Information

 Core governor responsibilities

-- Along with the Headteacher, it is the role of the GB to set the school’s aims and objectives to ensure development and improvement.
+- Along with the Headteacher, it is the role of the Local Governing Body (LGB) to set the school’s aims and objectives to ensure development and improvement.
 They set policies, create plans and agree targets to enable school to meet their aims and objectives.
 They regularly monitor the progress towards the targets set.

-- The GB is there to both support and challenge the Senior Leadership Team.
-They play a crucial role in holding the Head teacher to account for achieving the highest outcomes possible for the children.
+- The LGB is there to both support and challenge the Senior Leadership Team.
+They play a crucial role in holding the Headteacher to account for achieving the highest outcomes possible for the children.
 Governors challenge key decisions and ask relevant questions about the school’s data aiming to guarantee high standards.

 Governors work together to provide an independent oversight of the management and operation of the school.

-- Full GB meetings are held once a term.
+- Full LGB meetings are held once a term.

 - Governors are responsible for monitoring and evaluating the effectiveness of a school and its curriculum.
 School visits help governors to understand more about the school and school life.
 Governor visits to classrooms are not an inspection but a form of monitoring the progress of the school.